vippsas/vipps-psp-api/vipps-psp-signup-api.md

 must be active in [Brønnøysundregistrene](https://www.brreg.no) and the orgno must be for the main entity ("hovedenhet"), not a sub entity ("underenhet").
-For other countries: The orgno, address, etc is validated as much as practically possible.
+For other countries: The orgno, address, etc. is validated as much as practically possible.

 Example request (see the API specification for details):